- Home

 PROS

-• kerosene burns several times brighter than standard lamp oil which makes it a better choice for outdoor use.
+- burns several times brighter than standard lamp oil which makes it a better choice for outdoor use

 CONS

-• Like most other fuels, it can be dangerous if stored improperly.
+- like most fuels, it can be dangerous if stored improperly

-• Rotation can be a hassle every 6 months.
-Some say it lasts longer so do your research and do what you feel is best.
+- rotation can be a hassle every 6 months - though some say it lasts longer (do your research)

 Use Restrictions & Requirements

-• Store only 6 months at a time
+- Store only 6 months at a time - unless stabilizers are added.

 Use of proper fuel containers